Talentica/AndroidWithKotlin/README.md

 #### 1. app(default) : Google IO 2017 Android Architecture Components Sample: Room, ViewModel(MVVM), LiveData and Lifecycle.
 #### 2. audioplayer: An audio player app which plays mp3 file and custom seek bar to seek.
 #### 3. locationmanager: An on-demand location fetching app which uses google's latest fused location provider.
+If using emulator then send the location from Emulator's Extended Controls. :)
 #### 4. sqlitedatabase: A simple sqlite database app with mock server which handles user(friend) search and logs the queries into local database.
 A good app to understand RxAndroid in kotlin.
 #### 5. videostreaming: A live RTSP video streaming app with custom media controls.(Better run this app on physical device)
 #### 6. customcamera: This is a MVP pattern, custom camera app with flash support.
 The home screen is a gridview which shows clicked photos.
 Dagger 2 implementation added.